 - You goal/hope will be that you capture the audience’s attention, they they become a part of the performance as they watch.
 Pick something they may know or be able to relate to, whether that be the song you choose, the general feel of the music, or a catchy chorus.
 If you pick a really obscure punk song with an irregular beat about fish heads, your audience may not be able to relate to it and embrace it.
 (Even if you think it’s the best song EVER.)

-- Avoid the overdone songs if you can.
+- Avoid the overdone songs unless you feel strongly about choosing it.
 Sound of Silence is an amazing song, I’ve done a version of it myself…but it’s been done, and done, and done, and done again.